beaker-project/beaker-project.org/dev/proposals/enhanced-user-groups.rst

 Under Beaker's current group design, all group management is carried out by Beaker administrators, and groups can own systems, but not jobs.

-This proposal enhances the capabilities of the group model by:
+This proposal enhances the capabilities of the existing group model by:

+* adding a group Description field in addition to the existing Display Name
 * allowing users to manage their own groups, rather than requiring administrator involvement
 * allowing administrators to create groups that are automatically derived